Jeremy Pena Preview, Player Props: Astros vs. Tigers

 Jeremy Pena At The Plate

-- Pena has picked up a hit in 75 of 116 games this season, with multiple hits 32 times.
+- Pena has picked up a hit in 75 of 117 games this year, with multiple hits 32 times.

-- Pena has had at least one RBI in 25.9% of his games this year (30 of 116), with more than one RBI 10 times (8.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Pena has driven in a run in 30 games this year (25.6%), including 10 games with more than one RBI (8.5%).
+He has also driven home three or more of his team's runs in two contests.

+- In 48 of 117 games this year, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.